Furrrlo/aapp-select/README.md

 # Advanced Algorithm Challenge - Deterministic Select

+First challenge for the course "Advanced Algorithms and Parallel Programming" 2024/2025 @ PoliMi, focused on the first part of the course.

 Implement the deterministic algorithm for the Select-ith problem (see [the relevant slides](docs/lecture8-Select-ith.pdf))

 Material to be delivered: